 Need a short definition

-Note: Python variables (that is, names) are not like variables in most other languages ‐ they are never declared they are dynamically referenced to objects, they have no type, and they may be bound to objects of different types at different times.
+Note: Python variables (that is, names) are not like variables in most other languages ‐ they are dynamically referenced to objects, with explicit type declarations being both optional and relatively uncommon, and they may be bound to objects of different types at different times.
 Variables are bound explicitly (for example, a = 1 binds a to the integer 1) and unbound implicitly (for example, a=1; a=2).
 In the last example, a is bound to the object (value) 1 then implicitly unbound to that object when bound to 2 ‐ a process known as rebinding.
 Variables can also be unbound explicitly using the del statement (for example, del a, b, c).

 4. Language concepts